 We are currently working on post-consumer metalized multi-layered plastic packaging (MLP).
 MLP is the least recycled type of plastic waste, and generally ends up in landfills.
 It is a low-value, high volume, composite waste (upto 5-6 different types of materials) that is considered economically and technically “impossible” to recycle.

 We are recycling this waste into high-quality materials and products, starting first with recycled sunglasses.
 We are not fully there yet, but we are getting closer.

-We want to work on all types of waste, but we got to start somewhere.
-Plastic waste is generally high-value and nimble, so it makes sense to start there.
-We are developing recycling processes to treat three different types of it: multi-layered plastic (MLP), polycotton and polyethylene terephthalate (PET).
-MLP and polycotton are generally considered to be low-value plastic waste while PET is high-value, serving as a hedge.
+We want to eventually work on all types of waste, but we have got to start somewhere.
+Plastic waste is generally high-value and nimble, so it made sense for us to start there.